Kasih Properties · Market Intelligence

 The Instagram inflection

-Social media turned Bali into a global lifestyle brand overnight.
+Social media turned Bali into a global lifestyle brand.
 Canggu's rice paddies became Southeast Asia's most-searched real estate corridor.
 Prices accelerated sharply.

 2015-2019